6 Best Data Integration Tools for 2024 and How to Choose One

 In short, a modern data integration tool should:

-1. Be able to connect any source to any destination (be end-to-end).
+1. Be able to connect any source to any destination.

 2. Have an extensive portfolio of connectors.